Trauma Healing Techniques for Teen Girls: What Works

 Your fear is real, but your daughter should not have to carry it for you.
 If panic takes over, it can turn into checking her phone, asking the same question again, or pushing for reassurance she cannot give.

-Talk to another adult before the fear spills into the next hard conversation.
+Talk to another adult before fear takes over the next hard conversation.
 That might be your own therapist or someone you trust to stay calm.
 Before you ask one more question, pause and ask yourself: is this about her safety, or am I trying to quiet my own fear?

 Your daughter does not need a perfect parent.
 She needs an adult who can stay protective and honest without making home feel like another place to brace.